SPCDIAZRIVERACHRISTIAN/BankManagingSystem/README.md

 # Bank Managing System

 ## About
 The Bank Managing System is a software application designed to manage and handle various banking operations.
 It allows users to create accounts, deposit and withdraw money, transfer funds, and view account details.
-It is still on development.
+It is meant to run on localhost.

 ## How to Run the Project

 ### Prerequisites
-- Ensure you have `gcc` installed on your system.
+- Ensure you have `python` installed on your systemwith the latest version.
-- Ensure you have `make` installed on your system.
+- Ensure you have `node` installed on your system with the latest version.

 ### Steps to Run
 1. Clone the repository: